ni/nimi-python/docs/nidcpower/enums.rst

         The output responds to changes in load at a normal speed.
-NIDCPOWER_VAL_FAST (1039) The output responds to changes in load quickly.
-NIDCPOWER_VAL_SLOW (1041) The output responds to changes in load slowly.
-NIDCPOWER_VAL_CUSTOM (1042) The output responds to changes in load based on specified values.